Anglophone East School District

 Anglophone East School District is a Canadian school district in South-East New Brunswick.
-The district is an Anglophone district operating 39 public schools from grades Kindergarten to 12 in Albert and Westmorland counties.
-The name of the school district was changed from School District 2 in July 2012.
+The district is an Anglophone district operating 38 public schools from grades Kindergarten to 12 in Albert and Westmorland counties.
+Notably, Havelock School is on the border of Kings County and Westmorland County.

+The name of the school district was changed from School District 2 to Anglophone East School District in July 2012.

-Enrollment for 2020-2021 is at approximately 16,145 students and 2,500 staff.
+Enrollment for 2023-2024 is at approximately 19,228 students.
 Anglophone East School District is headquartered in Moncton.